geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 There's no fp16 accumulate.

 ##### **Chenyu** [[00:17:53](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=1073)]
-But for the smaller tiny box, we are bound by memory.
+But for the smaller TinyBox, we are bound by memory.
 So it's a lot slower to drop.

 ##### **Geohot** [[00:18:01](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=1081)]